jokogarcia/myCV/README.md

 # About me

 > "Give me five (minutes | hours | days) and we will get back to you" is the motto!
 Nobody knows everything right?
 I do not pretend otherwise, but am always keen to learn and hustle; and get to that deadline with something to show!
 > I'm most familiar with the .NET / C# environment, but can also dance around in Java, Kotlin, Python and JS/TS.
 I _can_ work alone, but I find I function best as part of a Scrum team.
 I'm an Electronic Engineer, which means I can program your app and design your next gadget.
-> I waws born and raised in La Rioja, Argentina: a land of wine, olives and really, really awesome software developers.
+> I was born and raised in La Rioja, Argentina: a land of wine, olives and really, really awesome software developers.
 I have been in Germany only since March 2022 so I am still finding my footing here, but loving it so far!
 > You may see look at my current job and think "Wait, this guy is not a developer!".
 Please scroll down a little further.
 There is a story behind why my current position is not software-related.
 I will be happy to share it in our upcoming interview :).
 > Outside of work, I will not say no to a beer.
 I play guitar and sing badly with gusto!
 I've recently taken up cycling and going to the gym, not so much as a hobby but as a way to work on my health and wellbeing.